-We believe the inability to build in effective parameters for establishing safety, build rapport, and ensuring everyone has a chance for success is the biggest problem holding most people back from experiencing the benefits of martial arts training and body-body training.
+We believe the inability to construct effective parameters for establishing safety, building rapport, and ensuring that everyone has a chance for success, is the biggest problem holding most people back from experiencing the benefits of martial arts or other forms of body to body training.

 Play fighting can easily turn into real fighting and dominance battles if there is not a strong relationship between the players and if people don’t feel safe.
 This is why we focus on rapport and safety first.